PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/README.md

 ![Hare's Layout](https://github.com/PippaVonBerg/Mad-Hatter-Psychedelic-Tea-Time/blob/main/Hare's%20Layout.png)

 Objective:
-Your mission is to orchestrate the most unforgettable psychedelic tea party by inviting all your quirky friends, fixing the kettle, and gathering all the enchanted items needed for a celebration that will leave everyone buzzing!
+Your mission is to orchestrate the most unforgettable trippy tea party by inviting all your quirky friends, fixing the kettle, and gathering all the enchanted items needed for a celebration that will leave everyone buzzing!